Chairman since November 2010, Independent Non-executive Director since July 2008

 Ms Handicott is a former corporate lawyer with over 30 years’ experience in mergers and acquisitions, capital markets and corporate governance.
 She was a partner of national law firm Corrs Chambers Westgarth for 22 years, serving as a member of its National Board for seven years including four years as National Chairman.
 She also has extensive experience in governance of local and state government organisations.

-Ms Handicott is a Director of PWR Holdings Limited, LGE Holding Company Pty Ltd trading as Peak Services, a subsidiary of the Local Government Association of Queensland that is responsible for its commercial operations and Bangarra Dance Theatre.
-Ms Handicott is also a Divisional Councillor of the Queensland Division of the Australian Institute of Company Directors and a member of the Queensland University of Technology (QUT) Council and Sunshine Coast Council Economic Futures Advisory Board.
+Ms Handicott is currently the Chairman of listed company PWR Holdings Limited and of LGE Holding Company Pty Ltd trading as Peak Services, which is the subsidiary of the Local Government Association of Queensland that is responsible for its commercial operations.
+Ms Handicott is also a Director of Bangarra Dance Theatre Limited and a Divisional Councillor of the Queensland Division of the Australian Institute of Company Directors.

 A Senior Fellow of Finsia and Member of the Australian Institute of Company Directors and Chief Executive Women, Ms Handicott holds a Bachelor of Laws (Hons) degree from the Queensland University of Technology.